flaukowski/WWWF/README.md

 All activities besides competition would celebrate our creations.
 Our art, our technology, our structures, and our abstractions.
 We will celebrate our existence.

+The goal is to cause a cease fire in the conflicts around the world for at least 7 days.
+During this time, we can all reflect on our true nature and purpose for existence.
+After the festival, we can resume, with a new perspective.